|Sun 25-06-2023, 12:00Charlestown, Cornwall||Fri 30-06-2023, 15:00Charlestown, Cornwall||Anny of Charlestown||5 Nights||AY250623|

 If you need any advice please ring us on 01872 580022

 Anny does not always have wine bottles for sale on board so you are welcome to bring modest quantities of alcohol e.g. to drink with evening meals, but drinking whilst sailing is not allowed.

-Anny is an absolutely stunning boat, and the crew could not have done more to make our stay magical and relaxing.
+Anny is an absolutely stunning boat, and the crew could not have done more to make our holiday magical and relaxing.

 We had such a great weekend on Anny.
 She is a beautiful boat and the photos don't do her justice.
 She is well kitted out with a very comfortable galley area and the beds are all very comfy and cosy.

-Beautiful clean boat, duvets and bedding amazing.
+Beautiful clean boat.
 Great hospitality!
 Would totally recommend this lovely boat.